Wisdom Teeth Check Up

 Book your wisdom tooth removal consultation with Face Value Dental.
 Offer includes a limited examination and OPG (full mouth) x-ray.
 (Valued up to $182)

 *Terms and conditions: This offer must be mentioned upon booking your appointment with Face Value Dental.
 Expires on 1st October 2018.
 Offer includes 1 x clinical examination #013 and OPG radiograph #037.
 Total cost for wisdom tooth removal varies, depending on a patient’s individual requirements and may range from $232 to $555 per tooth.
 Offer is non-transferable and cannot be used in conjunction with any other offer.
 Prices are subject to change.
 If, at the dentist’s clinical discretion, new x-rays or impressions are required due to a time lapse between an initial consultation and treatment commencement date, these will be provided at no additional cost.
-The cost of this initial consultation is absorbed by the dental clinic and no health insurance provider rebate applies.
+Please contact your health insurance provider for rebate information.
 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 Dental Corporation ABN 92 124 730 874.